HansjoergW/sec-financial-statement-data-set-daily-processing/doc/parsing_notes.md

 1.3. order can restart in any sublist or can restart with every presentation or can be continuous throughout the whole xml 1.4. there are also rarely cases where order contains a fraction like 10440.02 -> so order has to be processed as float

-2. relation loc - order
+2. relation loc
 2.1. version can only be generated from loc
 2.2. there can be loc without a reference in presentation arc 2.1. several presentation arc can reference the same loc element. in this case the presentation should have different preferredLabels (ex. total and terse)

-3. parent-child relation
+3. parent-child relation - line calculation
-3.1 there are reports which add a running number to every occurence of to and from label, so the
+3.1. there are reports which add a running number to every occurence of to and from label, so the
      hierarchy cannot be evaluated without removing this suffixes.
+Problem these reports will appear as if they have many root nodes within a presentation (0000018255-21-000004) 3.2. it can be that the same to-label can exist under different parent-labels, as well as under the same parent label.
+Therefore, in order to create a "key_tag" for that entry, the attributes to, from and order have to be used
-Problem these reports will appear as if they have many root nodes within a presentation (0000018255-21-000004) 3.2 there are some rare cases of statements (2 statements in 5500 reports for q1 2021) in a report for which have ambiguous parent-child defnition, meaning that the from-node could be connect to more than one to-node.
+3.3. there are some rare cases of statements (2 statements in 5500 reports for q1 2021) in a report for which have ambiguous parent-child defnition, meaning
+     that the from-node could be connect to more than one to-node.
 In this case, the ambiguous entries have to be removed from the structure.
      examples: 0001562762-21-000101 # StatementConsolidatedStatementsOfStockholdersEquity
                0001564590-21-012964 # StatementConsolidatedStatementsOfCashFlows

 4. Evaluate of report
 3.1. the naming is not always consistent